spinalcordtoolbox/sct_docker/README.rst

    **Note:** With these commands we have increased the RAM memory of the VM Docker to 3GB.
-   It is important that your PC have at least 4 GB of RAM in order to leave at least 1 GB for your Windows host system.
+   It is important that your PC has at least 4 GB of RAM in order to leave at least 1 GB for your Windows host system.